This easy homemade strawberry ice cream gets added flavor from roasting fresh strawberries with a splash of balsamic vinegar. Vegetarian.

-SPEAKING of Portland, I promise to put up some photos soon (edit: here they are!)
-I’ve been decidedly MIA from the bloggity blog for awhile since I’ve been home, and I’d like to tell you its because I’ve been busy being suuuuper PDX hipster-y and living suuuuuuch an exciting life and drinking soooooo much delicious Oregon Beer that I haven’t even had the time to Twitterize about it.
+SPEAKING of Portland, I promise to put up some photos soon.
+I've been decidedly MIA from the bloggity blog for awhile since I've been home, and I'd like to tell you its because I've been busy being suuuuper PDX hipster-y and living suuuuuuch an exciting life and drinking soooooo much delicious Oregon Beer that I haven't even had the time to Twitterize about it.

 But really, it's just been one of those weeks that completely got away from me.
 You know the feeling?

 Luckily, I have my favorite city and incredible summer produce and lots of sunshine to help me get back on track.

 One of my faaaaaaavorite things about Oregon in the summertime is the amazing berries you get here - the berries in the Midwest and even New York just don't compare.